snap-adu-logo-color

 • Minimum Lot Size: Generally, if your property is less than half an acre, it may be too restrictive for a standard septic system due to the required setbacks from property lines, wells, and water bodies.

-• Area Allocation: For a basic septic system and required reserves, you’ll need approximately 5,000 square feet of usable land.
-This area should not be currently utilized for other purposes, such as driveways or patios, as the septic system requires dedicated space for components like the leach field.
+• Drainfield and Reserve Area: A typical system, including reserves, requires 5,000-10,000 square feet of usable land.
+Properties with marginal soils may require 20,000+ square feet, especially for larger ADUs with multiple bedrooms.
+This area should typically not be currently utilized for other purposes, such as driveways or patios, as the septic system requires dedicated space for components like the leach field.

 • Setbacks and Buffer Zones: In addition to the space for the septic tank and leach field, it’s important to consider the required setbacks from other site features.
-These setbacks, often around 10 feet, are essential to prevent contamination and ensure the system functions properly.
-They must be maintained from existing structures, property boundaries, water bodies, and even other septic fields.
+Septic systems must be placed 10 feet from structures, 100 feet from wells or water bodies, and additional distances depending on dispersal methods.

 It’s important to note that these are general guidelines, and local regulations may impose more stringent requirements.
 Consulting with a septic system professional and conducting a site evaluation are critical steps in determining the specific space needs for your property.